 Halifax (ADT / GMT-3): Tues Oct 27th, 12:00pm

 Paris (CEST / GMT+2): Tues Oct 27th, 17:00pm

 - Get your ingredients ahead of time and make your cocktail with us on Zoom!

 - Take a photo of your compost and use it as your Zoom background.

 In this ongoing COVID-19 era, we’ve experienced how a bit of RNA (the 29k bases of sars cov 2) can throw off humankind and in the process, dispel the myth that humans have ultimate control over biological systems.
-Zurr and Catts discuss the role of chauvinism in the fields of science and bio art, in contrast to feminist aspects of incubation.
-In this Bio Art Kitchen Hangout, they will teach participants to make a DNA cocktail in their home wet labs.
-Catts and Zurr create a platform to discuss DNA chauvinism and its impact on art and science and the erasure of bodies, biological, or otherwise.
+Zurr and Catts discussed the role of chauvinism in the fields of science and bio art, in contrast to feminist aspects of incubation.
+In this Bio Art Kitchen Hangout, they taught participants to make a DNA cocktail in their home wet labs.
+Catts and Zurr created a platform to discuss DNA chauvinism and its impact on art and science and the erasure of bodies, biological, or otherwise.